btorpey/static/docs/cc_pvs.sh.md

 -c  | Create output in csv format, using the .csv file extension.
 -g config  |   Specifies the path to a PVS-Studio configiuration file.If omitted, it defaults to `$HOME/.config/PVS-Studio/PVS-Studio.cfg`.

+## Configuration
+The script looks for the file `.pvsconfig` in the root of the source tree -- if found, it passes the file's full path to PVS with the `--rules-config` flag.

 ## Notes

-The format of PVS-Studio output has changed previously -- this version of the utility is compatible with version 6.25.
+The format of PVS-Studio output has changed previously -- this version of the utility is compatible with version 7.12.
+With this version, the `pvs-studio` standalone program has been deprecated -- this script now uses `pvs-studio-analyzer`.

-While some of the features of the script are also available using the `pvs-studio-analyzer` program, some others (specifically the ability to include only certain subdirectories) is not.